MB-Ndhlovu/HABITHACKZ/README.md

 # 🌿 HealthQuest — A Gamified Township Health & Fitness App

-HealthQuest is a mobile-first web app that turns healthy living into a quest.
-It was built for the **MCOA021 — Systems Analysis and Design** project.
+HealthQuest is a mobile-first web app that turns healthy living into a quest. .

 > ✨ *"Your town.
 Your health.
 Your quest."*